Save the Elephant Day 2021

 Pain and suffering

-It is essential to realise that elephants are forced to have to endure the weight of heavy, poorly designed seat carriers.
-As well as the combined weight with humans on their backs for eight or more hours.
+It is essential to realise that elephants must endure the weight of heavy, poorly designed seat carriers and the combined weight of humans on their backs for eight or more hours.
 This eventually leads to spinal injuries and severe pain.
 In addition, the heavy seat carriers chafe their skin, causing blisters, infection, and extreme discomfort.
-Therefore, save the elephants from a life of hardship by boycotting any elephant entertainment.
+Therefore, the elephants will be saved from hardship by boycotting any elephant entertainment.

-While subjected to long periods of walking and standing, causing wear and tears on the elephant’s feet.
+The elephant is subjected to long periods of walking and standing, which causes wear and tear on its feet.
 Consequently, this leads to foot injuries, infection, severe pain, and lameness.

 They are drugging elephants with amphetamines to keep their energy levels up and forcing them to work for extended hours.